mb1986/rcmd/README.md

 1. Type in local machine command prompt `rcmd ls -l` and hit enter.
 2. Change the name of `rcmd` executable file to `rcmd-ls` (pay attention on _dash_) and after that type `rcmd-ls -l` (remember about _dash_) and hit enter.

-It should be noted that the second method may be useful in some cases.
+It should be noted that the second method may be useful in some cases, e.g. if some other application needs to invoke some command remotely.

-In most cases configuration file **`.rcmd.yaml`** will be needed (described in the next section).
+In most cases configuration file **`.rcmd.yaml`** will be needed (described in the [Configuration](#configuration) section).

 Configuration
 -------------